Key takeaways

 Who is mostly affected by anxiety?

-Women are more likely to be affected by anxiety than men, and adults ages 18–29 years are most affected by it compared to other age groups.
+Women are more likely to be affected by anxiety than men, and adults aged 18–29 years are most affected by it compared to other age groups.
 In general, people with a history of trauma, co-occurring mental health disorders, or a family history of anxiety also have an increased risk of developing anxiety.

 What age does anxiety affect the most?